khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```
 ---
 ### POST /api/SessionLogging/_getSessionsByUser

-**Description:** Returns a list of IDs for all sessions owned by the given user.
+**Description:** Retrieves all session IDs owned by a specific user.

 **Requirements:**
-- (Implicit: user ID must be provided)
+- A valid `user` ID must be provided.

 **Effects:**
-- Returns a list of IDs for all sessions owned by the given user.
+- Returns a list of objects, each containing a session ID owned by the user.

 **Request Body:**
 ```json